Skip to main content

 Technical Analysis

-CVE-2025-59026 is a cross-site scripting (XSS) vulnerability identified in Open-Xchange GmbH's OX App Suite, a widely used collaboration and communication platform.
+CVE-2025-59026 is a cross-site scripting (XSS) vulnerability identified in the OX App Suite developed by Open-Xchange GmbH.
 The root cause is improper neutralization of input during web page generation, specifically when malicious content is uploaded as a file.
-When a user follows an attacker-controlled link referencing this malicious content, embedded script code executes within the context of the user's session.
-This can lead to unintended actions such as unauthorized commands executed on behalf of the user and exfiltration of sensitive information stored or accessible through the application.
-The vulnerability does not require prior authentication but does require user interaction (clicking on a crafted link).
-The CVSS v3.1 score is 5.4 (medium), reflecting a network attack vector with low attack complexity, no privileges required, but user interaction needed, and impacts on confidentiality and integrity without affecting availability.
-No public exploits have been reported yet, but the vendor has issued patches and updates to remediate the issue.
-The vulnerability highlights the importance of proper input validation and output encoding in web applications, especially those handling file uploads and user-generated content.
-Organizations using OX App Suite should apply the vendor's patches promptly to prevent exploitation.
+When a user clicks on a crafted link controlled by an attacker, the embedded script executes in the context of the victim’s browser session.
+This allows the attacker to perform actions on behalf of the user, such as accessing or exfiltrating sensitive information stored within the application.
+The vulnerability does not require authentication or elevated privileges but does require user interaction (clicking the malicious link).
+The CVSS v3.1 base score is 5.4, reflecting medium severity with network attack vector, low attack complexity, no privileges required, and user interaction needed.
+Although no public exploits are currently known, the vulnerability poses a tangible risk due to the widespread use of OX App Suite in enterprise and service provider environments.
+The vendor has released updates and patches to remediate the issue, emphasizing the need for timely deployment to prevent exploitation.

 Potential Impact